-You will receive a Regular Pension if you have reached age 65 and have accrued at least 294 months (or 24.5 years) of Service Credit and have stopped working in Covered Employment.
-You will also be entitled to a Regular Pension if you continue in Covered Employment until age 62 or older, and if you have earned at least 300 months (or 25 years) of Service Credit.
+You will receive a Regular Pension if you have reached age 65, have accrued at least 25 years of Service Credit and have stopped working in Covered Employment.

+You will also be entitled to a Regular Pension if you continued in Covered Employment until age 62 or older, you earned at least 25 years of Service Credit, and you had at least one Hour of Service at the rate in column A or column C of the table on the following page.
+The amount of your Regular Pension will depend upon the benefit level that was in effect when you last worked in Covered Employment before retirement (subject to the special rule on page 22 for interruptions in Covered Employment).